VasAtanasov/autohouse-client/README.md

 # autohouse-client

-  Web client build to consume autohouse-server web API
+Web client built with Spring Boot can be found at [autohouse-server](https://github.com/VasAtanasov/autohouse-server).

 Main technologies used are:

 - React
-  - Recat-Redux
+- React-Redux
 - React-Router
 - React-Bootstrap

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).